PhilT/fsharp-reference/matter-game/content/about.md

 In order to be accountable, get feedback and hopefully learn by teaching I'm going to document my progress for all to see.

-My plan is to post once a week (on a Sunday) with my progress and anything I've found useful along the way.
+I'm going to post every couple of weeks with my progress and anything I've found useful along the way.
 I will also gradually introduce some of the key concepts in the game, the technology used and the challenges I face and have overcome.

 The game is called *Matter* but this probably won't be the first game I release.